raspberrypilearning/interactive-animation/en/step_3.md

 --- /task ---

 --- task ---
 Add a backdrop of your choice.
-Don't worry too much as you can change at any time as you develop your idea.
-Below is an example of a **How to …**.
-You can use these if you need a reminder or to understand blocks in more detail.
+Don't worry too much as you can change it at any time as you develop your idea.
+Below are some examples of **How to …** You can use these if you need a reminder, or to understand blocks in more detail.

 [[[generic-scratch3-backdrop-from-library]]]